-Museum Victoria recognises the rights of Indigenous peoples with respect to their cultural property, and through the Indigenous Repatriation Program gives priority to Ancestral Remains to Australian Indigenous communities.
-The Repatriation of Aboriginal and Torres Strait Islander Cultural Property Policy (PDF, 49Kb), currently under review, outlines the principles under which the program operates.
+Museum Victoria recognises the rights of Indigenous peoples with respect to their cultural property, and through the Indigenous Repatriation Program has given priority to the return of Ancestral Remains to Australian Indigenous communities.
+The Repatriation of Indigenous Cultural Property Policy (docx, 26KB) outlines the principles under which the program has operated.

 What to do if you have Aboriginal remains